tomalbrc/filament/docs/src/content/decorations.md

 The field `block` can be used to specify a different block to use instead of barrier blocks (only used when the decoration has blocks specified using the `blocks` field)

 The field `itemFrame` forces the decoration to use item-frames instead an item-display entity in combination with an interaction entity.

+Decorations are able to show a different item model based on the block state, similar to blocks, using a `block_resource`.